 The tablet version is similar to mobile POS software, but offers more features and capabilities.
-You could use tablet POS software to manage a large and complex retail organization, including inventory tracking, employee time tracking, payroll, and accounting.
+You could use tablet POS software to manage a large and complex retail businesses with multiple locations, including inventory tracking, employee time tracking, payroll, and accounting.
 They are compatible with many POS hardware solutions to form a complete POS system for any situation.

 This is designed to be used in kiosks and outdoor units where it's not practical to post an employee.
-It is often integrated with another POS system nearby, like to provide an extra sales point in a busy grocery store.
+It is often integrated with another POS system nearby, like to provide an extra sales point in busy grocery stores, coffee shops, or food trucks.
 It can be cloud-based or on-premise since it's not used with a mobile system.

 You’ll also find POS software designed for the unique needs of specific industries, such as restaurant and hospitality businesses, apparel retail, financial services, academia and education, and pharmaceuticals POS software.

 The costs of your POS software will vary depending on the type of software you choose.
-Mobile POS software such as a smartphone app can begin at $50 per month, while more complex software can reach several hundred dollars monthly.
-When you buy POS software, you’ll usually need to pay an upfront purchase price, plus an ongoing monthly or yearly payment processing fee.
+Mobile POS software, such as a smartphone app, can begin at $50 per month, while more complex software can reach several hundred dollars monthly.
+When you buy POS software, you’ll usually need to pay an upfront purchase price, plus an ongoing monthly or yearly payment processing fees.

-Other factors that may affect the cost of your POS software include:
+Other factors that may affect the cost of your POS software plans include:

 POS hardware is the indispensable other half of your POS system.
 You’ll need to get the right hardware to match the actions and transactions you want to carry out using your POS system.
 A basic set of POS hardware consists of:

-A cash drawer to keep cash transactions secure and logged into your system
+- A cash register to keep cash transactions secure and logged into your system

 Depending on your business, you might also need:

-Extra tablets so wait staff can process orders at the table in restaurants
+- Extra tablets so wait staff can process payments at the table in restaurants